 Learn more about Shotgun Microphones

-At Moment, we have a comprehensive selection of the best ones -- for recording dialogue, foley, and sound effects -- that you can use on your next project, whether it’s a feature-length film or simple vlog.
+At Moment, we have a comprehensive selection of the best mics -- for recording dialogue, foley, and sound effects -- that you can use on your next project, whether it’s a feature-length film or simple vlog.

 Regardless of your knowledge or experience level, we have the precise shotgun mics for your creative needs.